 For example, a concrete patio with a square shape will cost much less than a curved stone paver patio.
 Let’s take a deep dive into how different facets will affect total cost.

 Your choice of paver material has a significant impact on your paver patio’s overall design.
-A brick paver patio offers your backyard a classical look, while a natural stone patio satisfies a luxurious taste.
+Brick pavers for patio settings will offer a classical look, while a natural stone patio satisfies a luxurious taste.

-Installing a paver patio costs most homeowners $8.69 to $22.18 per square foot for labor and materials.
+The price to install pavers in a patio ranges from $8.69 to $22.18 per square foot for labor and materials.
 Labor alone typically costs $5.13 to $10.95 per square foot.
 The more challenging the patio project, the more you can expect to pay for labor.